merovingien/AIWar/README.md

 You need Visual C++ 2008 (Express Edition works fine), TinyXML, SDL and SDL_gfx headers, and python 2.7 (python headers are distributed with the python installer).
 Open AIWar.sln and compile in Release mode (to compile in Debug mode, you must have a debug version of python, which is not distributed by the python maintainers on windows, but if you compile it yourself, it should work !).

+*INSTALL*

+If you have compiled the program, there is nothing to do, just go the the RUN section below.

+If you use a pre-compile version for Windows, you must have the Visual Studio 2008 SP1 Redistributable Package (x86) installed.
+You can find it on the Microsoft website : http://www.microsoft.com/en-us/download/details.aspx?id=5582.
+It's free.

+Then unzip the archive in a folder, where you want on your computer, and keep going to the next section.

 *RUN*